ADD-ONS / MEDICATION / ANTICOAGULANT THERAPY

 - AT III is an α2-globulin synthesized in the liver

-- it inhibits thrombin and other factors (IX, X, XI, and XII ), which reduces the conversion of fibrinogen to fibrin
+- it inhibits thrombin and other factors (IX, X, XI, and XII ), thereby reducing the conversion of fibrinogen to fibrin

-- heparin augments AT III activity by about 1,000 times
+- heparin augments AT III activity by about 1,000-fold

-- heparin has no effect in the absence of AT III and has no fibrinolytic activity
+- in the absence of AT III, heparin is ineffective and has no fibrinolytic activity

-- releases lipoprotein lipase from the endothelium, which determines its antilipidemic effect
+- releases lipoprotein lipase from the endothelium (antilipidemic effect)

-- reduces platelet adhesion to endothelium and release of the platelet-derived growth factor
+- reduces platelet adhesion to the endothelium and the release of platelet-derived growth factor

 - has a mild antihistamine effect